jaesparza/website/content/loop1.md

 <figcaption><b>Picture X: filtered signal.</b></figcaption>
 </div>

+### AB encoders, gray encoders and multiturn potentiomters

 ## Software considerations
-The stepper motor is driven from a controller that can be configured to drive regular broadcasting capacitors, butterfly capacitors or vacuum capacitors.
+The stepper motor is driven from a controller that can be configured to handle regular broadcasting capacitors, butterfly capacitors or vacuum capacitors.
 The main considerations from a software point of view are:
 * Number of rotations needed to cover from minimum to maximum capacitance.
 * Strategy to achieve absolution positioning.

 In this case, the strategy to achive absolute positioning is direct reading of a potentiometer, which by construction keeps its value after power-off.
-This means that it is not needed from a software point of view to keep a count of steps sent to the driver for positioning purposes and to store them in EEPROM through power-cycles.
+Additionaly, by mechanical design, each position positiong in the tuning range has a unique value.
+This means that it is not needed from a software point of view to keep a count of steps sent to the driver, or a number of full rotations for positioning purposes and to store them in EEPROM through power-cycles.
 Although both options can be activated in the software through `#defines`, relying on a hardware positioning is more robust.
 A complete description of the configuration options is available at [[firmware configuration]](https://github.com/jaesparza/Loop-controller/tree/master/Software/tunerControllerGen1#how-to-configure-the-firmware).

 * Go through the software and spot key aspects (rt constraints).
 * sofware design, UML overview.